loic-fejoz/QuizzTools/README.md

 The License is [EPL](http://www.eclipse.org/legal/epl-v10.html "Eclipse Public License").

+## History ##
+It was a work done at [RealTime-at-Work](http://www.realtimeatwork.com "RTaW") while designing a [Quizz about the SysML modeling language](http://www.realtimeatwork.com/2010/06/test-quizz/).
+It also served as an example of how to open a non-XMI file as an Ecore model.

 ## Documentation ##
 ### Eclipse Editor ###
 All files with extension .gift and .quizz are associated with the QuizzTools editor.
 Just double-clic them to open them.